SimplexCC/sell-docs/source/includes/reference/_crypto-check-get-status.md

 # crypto-check-get-status #

-A query from Simplex to you regarding the status of a crypto-check process previously created by you (e.g. in response to `receive-crypto`).
+A query from Simplex to you regarding the status of a crypto-check previously created by you (e.g. in response to `receive-crypto`).

 ## Synopsis ##